How to Keep a Kiddie Pool Clean All Summer Long

 Liquid chlorine bleach, 6% active strength

 A regular household bleach solution is used along with Borax for the initial start-up treatment in the kiddie pool.
-Bleach contains the same chlorine that's used in pools, but pool chlorine also contains other chemicals that help balance the chemistry of the water.
-Both chlorine and bleach disinfect the water, killing harmful microorganisms — but bleach isn't ideal for routine pool maintenance.
+Bleach is made up of the same chlorine that's used in pools, but pool chlorine also contains other chemicals that help balance the chemistry of the water.
+Both chlorine and bleach disinfect the water, killing harmful microorganisms — but bleach isn't ideal for routine pool maintenance, because it’s fairly unstable.
 Never use powdered, scented, or no-splash bleach varieties in the kiddie pool.

 Borax

 Also known as sodium tetraborate, Borax is a naturally occurring mineral that's non-toxic in small doses.
-It's commonly used as a laundry detergent booster, as a key ingredient in homemade slime, and in many a science experiment involving crystal formation.
+It's commonly used as a laundry detergent booster, as a key ingredient in homemade slime, and in many a science experiment involving growing crystals.
 It's also added along with bleach to a newly filled kiddie pool as part of the start-up process.

 Borax serves a few purposes in the kiddie pool: